 This is a three-part series on fee waivers from Joe Pollak, Spivey Consulting Group admissions consultant and former admissions officer at the University of Michigan Law School.
-Part 1 discussed how to get unsolicited merit-based fee waivers for your law school applications.
-Part 2 discusses how to solicit merit-based fee waivers.
+Part 1 discussed how to get unsolicited merit-based fee waivers for your law school applications, and Part 3 covers need-based fee waivers.
+Part 2, below, discusses how to solicit merit-based fee waivers.

 To recap from Part 1: as of 2018, a little more than half of the 203 accredited law schools charged an application fee, usually $50-$90.
 It’s possible to get that application fee waived, and this post discusses how to write an email to a law school asking for a merit-based fee waiver.
 “Merit-based” basically means that the applicant’s LSAT score and/or GPA are taken into account, and sometimes other relevant factors are, too.